There are few things in this world that I love as much as ice cream. More specifically, soft serve vanilla ice cream.

 But we’re going to look at some of the most widely available options.
 Many people don’t realize that fast-food chains like Burger King and McDonald’s offer cones, and those types of options make it very easy to get your ice cream fix no matter where you may be located.

-Let’s dive into the ice cream, taking it from lowest calorie to highest calorie.
+Let’s dive into the ice cream cones, taking it from lowest calorie to highest calorie.

-Note that for all the ice cream cones here, it includes a cake cone.
+Note: all cones are listed as cake cones, since that is the standard option.
 In some cases, you have the option to choose a sugar cone or waffle cone for more calories.